Welcome to the United Church of Sun City

 Click below to download a recent issue of our monthly newsletter.

-Converse and Connect: Lisa Dunbar, our Parish Nurse, continues the Wednesday morning group at 9:00 am.
+Converse and Connect: Lisa Dunbar, our Parish Nurse, continues the Wednesday morning group, meeting at 10:00 am.
 The group is an interactive class about resiliency.
 Come join in the fun of conversing and connecting together!

 Walking Group - Mondays and Wednesdays at 1 pm in the sanctuary